How old does my child have to be?

 Where are the games played?

-The Club provides jerseys which are returned at the end of the season.
-Players provide their own boots, shin-pads, shorts and socks.
+The club provides/loans playing shirts to players, which must be returned at the end of the season.
+Players must provide their own boots, shin-pads, shorts and socks.
 For full information about required gear and purchasing information, click here.

 How are the teams determined?
 Is there grading?